gstroup/apimocker/README.md

 If the config.json file is edited, you can send an http request to /admin/reload to pick up the changes.

 ## Versions
+### 0.3.3
+Added support for switching response HTTP status based on a request parameter.  (see issue #12)
 ### 0.3.2
 Added support for multiple switch parameters on a single URL.
 Thanks @skjegg and @snyoz !
 ### 0.3.1